Deltares/BasicModelInterface.jl/README.md

 Instead of Python's class methods, the Julia specification expects a `model` parameter as the first argument.
 Julia will dispatch to the right implementation based on the type of the `model` parameter.

-In the specification we don't use any type signatures to make sure we catch all calls.

 We do not apply the Julia convention to put a ! after mutating function names, to keep the function names consistent with the other languages.